gipi/electronics-notes/docs/atmel.md

  - http://nicecircuits.com/playing-with-analog-to-digital-converter-on-arduino-due/
  - [Tutorial](http://maxembedded.com/2011/06/the-adc-of-the-avr/) about the ``ADC``

+## USB

+Some chips have USB builtin

+ - [LUFA](http://www.fourwalledcubicle.com/LUFA.php): open-source complete USB stack for the USB-enabled Atmel AVR8 and (some of the) AVR32 microcontroller series,

 ## Reset pin

 It's possible to reset the chip presenting a low level on the ``RESET`` pin for longer than the minimum pulse length.